bengtssonpalme/MPBIO-BBT045-2025/unix-tasks.md

   While they look the same, programs ultimately only care about the numerical encoding of these symbols, so they will complain.

+## 0.4.
+Managing directories

+As you may have noticed there is no specific directories other then your home directory when you first log on to your server account.
+You thus need to create the directories that you want to structure your projects in.

+You can create a new directory with the command mkdir [Directory-name]

+If you for example is in your home directory and want to create the Documents directory you would run the command `mkdir Documents`

+If you at some point make a mistake or for other reasons want to rename either a file or a directory you can do that with the command mv [Origin-File] [Target-File].
+Thus, if you want to rename File1.txt to File2.txt you would type `mv File1.txt File2.txt

+The mv command can also be used to move files or directories to new locations, mv [Original-location] [Target-location].
+For instance, if file1.txt is located in your home directory and you want to move it to your newly created directory Documents
+You would use the command `mv file1.txt Documents/file1.txt`

+If you want to delete files or directories you can use the command rm [File].
+If you want to delete a directory you need to include the option -r. the -r option will make rm delete all the files and other directories recursively in the specified directory.

+**Note**
+There is no "bin" directory that deleted files will go to as a first deletion like in windows and MacOS when using rm.

 ## 1. Managing files

 **Note**